 Most participants (59%) did not identify with an indigenous or ethnic minority.
-Among the remaining participants, 26% identified as an indigenous or ethnic minority and there was no meaningful plurality of an individual ethnicity.
-Common occurrences included African American, Latinx, and Native African; however, multiple ethnicities were frequently cited.
-15% did not disclose their ethnicity.

-Regional representation
+Among the remaining participants, 26% less than half a percentage.

+Central Asia 137, 13% Other 196, 19%

+Time since completing the fellowship

+The year that participants completed their fellowship program ranges from as far back as 1990 to as recently as 2022.
+Based on the distinction made for focus group discussions, we see a slight majority in representation of recent alumni (those that completed their program in the last four years) versus older alumni (those that completed their program before 2018).
+Among older alumni, however, 84% completed their fellowship between 2010 and 2017.

-Figure 6 shows the regional representation of participants, with a plurality from countries in Sub-Saharan Africa (39%) and large portions from U.S. and Canada (29%) and Central Asia (13%).
-The regions represented in the "Other" category include Latin America and the Caribbean (7%), Europe (4%), Middle East and North Africa (4%), East Asia (3%), and the Pacific Islands and Australia (1%).
+ary was no meaningful plurality of an individual e hnicity. %).
+Common occurrences included African American, Latinx, this and Native African; however, multiple ethnicitie es were ims frequently cited.
+15% did not disclose their ethnicit .y.
+De steve l'accesse en tette a Regional representation Figure 6 shows the regional representation of parti cipants, · Figure 6 shows the regional representation of parti Africa category include Latin America and the Caribbean (7%), Europe (4%), Middle East and North Africa (4%), East Asia (3%), and the Pacific Islands and Australia (1%).